jackofall1232/adambox/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
+= 1.1.1 =
-This is the first stable release of AdamBox.
-No action required beyond updating.
+Documentation and compliance update only.
+No configuration changes are required.

 == License ==